-Healthy Effluent Pond Storage Checklist
+Healthy Effluent Management Checklist

 Keeping your effluent pond in top nick isn’t just about ticking the council’s boxes – it’s about saving on fert, boosting soil health, and making life easier on the farm.
 Here’s a handy checklist to keep your pond healthy and working for you.